kyultrn/Tripager/journals/andrew_fockler.md

 ### Mon, Feb 27 2023

 ### Tues, Feb 28 2023
+Today the team spent a lot of time troubleshooting our login and logout with users.
+We are still having some issues getting everything to function together properly but we have had guidance from SEIRS and teams.
+Hopefully we get everything resolved before the end of the week.
 ### Weds, Mar 1 2023

 ### Thurs, Mar 2 2023